 Q. If I am a victim or witness, how many times might I have to testify in court?

 A. If the case is resolved by a guilty plea or ARD, you may never have to testify.
 If the defendant wants to fight the charges and have a trial, you may have to testify two or three times (at the preliminary hearing, possibly at any pre-trial motion hearings, and at trial).

 Q. Which police department should I contact?

-If the crime happened in a township or borough with a local police department, or coverage from another local police department, contact that department.
+A. If the crime happened in a township or borough with a local police department, or coverage from another local police department, contact that department.
 If the local police department is off duty, or if the local municipality where the crime happened does not have its own police department or police coverage, contact the Pennsylvania State Police, Tunkhannock Barracks, at 570-836-2141.
 A list of local police departments can be found here.